911±¬ÁĎÍř

 1) Old Town Plaza

-Visitors can see a number of historic buildings from the vantage of Old Town Plaza.
-They will find San Felipe de Neri Church to the north, the Old Town Emporium to the south, the Yucca Art Gallery to the east and the Ampola Gallery to the west.
+Historic landmarks surround the plaza in every direction: San Felipe de Neri Church to the north, the Old Town Emporium to the south, the Yucca Art Gallery to the east, and the Ampola Gallery to the west.
+With much of downtown just a short walk away, Old Town Plaza is an inviting starting point for discovering Albuquerque’s past and present.

 2) San Felipe de Neri Church (must see)